Realkayzee/celo-bank/README.md

 * The association creator - The person that created the account
 * Action - Deposit button to deposit into an account, users will specify the account they wish to deposit into

+### Deposit

+The deposit form takes in the account number and amount user wants to deposit.
+* Anybody can deposit cUSD into the association account
+* Depositing into an invalid account number won't go through
+* The amount will be deposited into user specified account number, so ensure the deposit account number is correct.